OGStudio/site-opengamestudio/en/news/2025-07_git-fs-components.md

 In July I plan to add the following:

 * instead of showing all files of a repository, display files for currently selected directory only
-* view and edit repository file contents
+* view and edit files